'12 Years a Slave' poised for Spirit Awards wins, ahead of Oscars

-LOS ANGELES (Reuters) - Gritty slavery drama “12 Years a Slave” leads the race for the Independent Spirit Awards on Saturday, as the film community gathers to honor smaller-budget and art house movies that are often strong contenders at the Academy Awards the next day.
+LOS ANGELES, March 1 (Reuters) - Gritty slavery drama “12 Years a Slave” leads the race for the Independent Spirit Awards on Saturday, as the film community gathers to honor smaller-budget and art house movies that are often strong contenders at the Academy Awards the next day.

 Directed by Steve McQueen, “12 Years a Slave” earned seven Spirit Awards nominations including best feature, director, best actor for Chiwetel Ejiofor and best supporting nods for Michael Fassbender and Lupita Nyong‘o.